 It is important to note that while some light intensity is lost through a colored filter, the transmitted light’s quality (or color spectrum) is changed.
 For example, a blue filter will reduce overall light intensity but enhance the concentration of exposure to blue light in the spectrum, which can benefit specific applications such as plant growth or photography.

-Quantum dots, dyes, and phosphors are examples of colored luminescent materials that can be used in cover materials for a greenhouse.
-They can be used to alter the spectrum of light that enters the greenhouse, which can impact plant growth and development.
+Innovative applications of luminescent materials, including luminescent films, in greenhouse coverings can significantly enhance light management.
+Quantum dots, dyes, and phosphors are examples of colored luminescent materials that can be integrated into these coverings.
+By doing so, it is possible to modify the spectrum of light that penetrates the greenhouse, which in turn can influence plant growth and development positively.

 Similarly, dyes and phosphors can create light filters that selectively absorb or transmit certain wavelengths of light.
 However, because filters aren’t luminescent, their total light intensity loss is more significant than their luminescent counterparts.
 Coating a greenhouse cover with a layer of these materials makes it possible to control the amount and quality of light that enters the greenhouse, providing a more optimal environment for plant growth.